g-sherman/plugin_build_tool/README.md

 * Create a zip file for upload to a repository
 * Clean both compiled and deployed files
 * Build and clean documentation
+* Works on Windows, OS X, and Linux

 ##Installation
 You can install the tool using pip: